Alternative Residences Alternatives:

 We are a registered, not for profit charity.
 We partner with the two Regional Health Authorities, Social Development, as well as other community agencies such as CMHA.

-"To provide a continuum of community-based housing and support services, with a recovery-oriented focus, providing individualized and client-centered services by working in collaboration with our partners in the mental health field."
+"To provide a continuum of community-based housing and support services, with a recovery-oriented focus, providing individualized and client-centered services by working in collaboration with our partners in the addiction and mental health field."

 "People in the Greater Moncton area who are living with a mental illness are housed in a caring and compassionate setting, where they can experience an improved quality of life with greater independence."